 In This Article

-What Exactly is Toner?
+What is Face Toner?

-NYC cosmetic dermatologist Sejal Shah, MD, founder of SmarterSkin Dermatology also notes how new formulations of toners are completely different from traditional toners.
-"Traditionally, a toner's function was to completely cleanse the skin and often they were formulated to be very astringent to remove any traces of oil and debris," explains Shah.
+"Toners are skincare products that have the consistency of water," explains dermatologist Joshua Zeichner.
+"Traditionally, they were used to remove excess oil from the skin and were especially useful for people who had acne.
+Those products contain high concentrations of alcohol and therefore were drying.
+Today's toners contain a variety of soothing, brightening, and anti-aging ingredients."
+New York-based cosmetic dermatologist Sejal Shah agrees, adding that the new formulations of toners are completely different from their traditional counterparts.
+"Traditionally, a toner's function was to completely cleanse the skin and often they were formulated to be very astringent to remove any traces of oil and debris," she explains.
 "While the newer generation of toners may still remove traces of debris, they're really meant to nourish and replenish the skin after cleansing and act as a primer for the rest of your skincare products."

-Dermatologist Debra Jaliman, MD, lays out the skin benefits of toner as such: "It removes oil and traces of dirt, bacteria, and makeup.
-It also removes the dust, pollution, and impurities that can still be lingering after washing with a cleanser."
+- Removes impurities: "Toner removes oil and traces of dirt, bacteria, and makeup," says board-certified dermatologist Debra Jaliman.
+"It also removes the dust, pollution, and impurities that can still be lingering after washing with a cleanser."

 For oily skin, opt for a toner that offers antibacterial and exfoliating properties to help absorb excess oil, remove dead skin cells, and prevent future breakouts.